tux99/m1000_manager/README.md

   package is called either 'perl-tk' or 'perl-Tk' (with a capital 'T').

+- Time::HiRes
+  a Perl library module for high resolution timers, the package is included in the core Perl package of Debian derived distros, while on RPM based distros it's a separate package called 'perl-Time-HiRes'.
+  Else install it from CPAN: cpan Time::HiRes

 - MIDI::ALSA

-  a Perl library module that provides MIDI functionality on Linux, you will have to install this from the source tarball as AFAIK no distro includes this yet.
-Get it from here: http://search.cpan.org/dist/MIDI-ALSA/ALSA.pm or install it via CPAN: cpan MIDI::ALSA
+  a Perl library module that provides MIDI functionality on Linux, you will have to install this from the source tarball as AFAIK only Mageia includes it in their repositories so far (Mageia package name is: perl-MIDI-ALSA).
+  Get the source from here: http://search.cpan.org/dist/MIDI-ALSA/ALSA.pm or install it via CPAN: cpan MIDI::ALSA